-- STUDENT LOANS: All students interested in a federal student loan must apply using the loan process through CR.
-Begin by completing the FAFSA and all required documents, because you must first have your eligibility for other types of aid determined before your loan application can be processed.
-Please review the types of loans we offer below before applying for your student loans.
-You can find the instructions for applying, as well as any additional steps required outlined in the 2018/19 Direct Loan Application Process
+- All students interested in a federal student loan must apply using the loan process through CR.
+To begin this process you must start with completing the FAFSA and all required documents, because you must first have your eligibility for other types of aid determined before your loan request can be considered.
+Please review the types of loans we offer above before requesting a student loan.

-- PARENT LOANS: Parents may apply for a Parent Loan for Undergraduate Students (PLUS) online at studentloans.gov.
-Students must also have a completed FAFSA on file and meet all federal eligibility requirements in order for a parent to receive a PLUS Loan.
+- Students must also have a completed FAFSA on file and meet all federal eligibility requirements in order for a parent to receive a PLUS Loan.